Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/a_small_realisation_about_matrix_multiplications/index.md

 <!-- This is because the outer product is more cache friendly and hence the overhead of bringing the data to the working memory is less. -->

 {{< notice info >}}
-Since the plot's axis is logarithmic, you may get a better idea of the scale by hovering over the datapoints.
+Since the plot's axis is logarithmic, you may get a better idea of comparison by hovering over the datapoints.
 {{< /notice >}}
 Peculiarly!
 We see that when playing around with smaller matrices, in larger block sizes; the inner product approach could be faster than the outer product (Block Size 512, Matrix Size 16x16 in the below graph).
-This is because the overhead of writing $N^2$ matrix to the VRAM is more than the actual computation itself and hence an unfair comparison.
+This is because the overhead of writing $BLOCK\\_SIZE^2$ matrix to the VRAM is more than the actual computation itself and hence an unfair comparison.
 Nevertheless, the rate at which the time increases is still lower in the outerproduct method, further reinforcing our belief of its better scalability and efficiency.
-This is a good example of how the hardware and the way we write our code can affect the performance of our code.
+This is a good example of how the hardware and the way we write our code can affect the performance.

-{{<plotly json="inner_outer_graph.json" height="500px" width="50vw">}}
+{{<plotly json="inner_outer_graph.json" height="400px" width="50vw">}}

 ## Conclusion